lrre-foss/rnr/README.md

 # RNR
 [![Star](https://img.shields.io/github/stars/lrre-foss/RNR?style=social)](https://github.com/lrre-foss/RNR/stargazers)

 RNR (**R**NR's **N**ot **R**oblox) is a project that aims to recreate the look and feel of classic Roblox with new features while remaining fully compatible with clients from that era.
-It is built upon an engine that closely resembles Roblox's own engine at the time, referencing disassemblies of legacy client binaries.
+It is built upon an engine that closely resembles Roblox's own at the time, referencing disassemblies of legacy client binaries.

 Interested in contributing?
 [Feel free to make a pull request!](https://github.com/lrre-foss/RNR/pulls)

 # Goals
 There are several goals that RNR seeks to accomplish, them being;
 - Full native x64 support on Windows and Linux
-- Efficient and powerful renderer built from scratch (with only OpenGL support for the time being)
 - Easy-to-use (simple CLI options to launch and host games, as well as a level editor with a modern UI)
 - Fully compatible with Roblox versions up to 0.3.744.0 (dated April 2008) in areas such as hosting, joining, levels, etc.
 - Incorporates all the various facets of the Roblox engine, plus a little bit extra (e.g. a network replication whitelist, fancy shader support, etc.)
-- Quick build times
 - Made using clean-room reverse engineering
 - Uses Roblox's [Luau](https://luau-lang.org/) as its scripting language while remaining fully compatible with classic Roblox scripts written using Lua 5.1
 - As free and open-source as possible (with client code licensed under the GPL and the engine itself being released into the public domain, void of any copyright)